stefanhans/distributed-contexting/why/PITCHME.md

 - digitalisation between utopia and distropia |
 - segregation of common good and money |
+- mass extinction of nature and culture |

+too pessimistic? |
+reality, but not in our time perception |

+---

 - container orchestration inside a cloud |
 - "interplanetary" in very few domains |
 - being clients of very few |